How To Spot Addiction Early

 When To Seek Help

 Addiction can be compared to the fable of the boiling frog.
 As the story goes, a frog will jump away from a pot of already boiling water to save itself.
 However, if the frog is placed in room temperature water and slowly heated, he won’t notice until it’s too late.
 How does this relate to addiction?
-No one begins recreational use with the intention of being diagnosed with AUD or SUD.
+No one begins recreational use with the intention of being diagnosed with AUD or Substance Use Disorder (SUD).
 The physical and mental changes that use can cause may seem small at first.
 Left untreated, though, the effects can negatively impact you as well as those closest to you.
 If any of the 5 early warning signs of addiction apply to you or someone you care about, talk to us.
 Harmony Healing Center understands addiction and we’re here to help.
 Even if you aren’t sure you are ready for treatment and you just have some questions — start the conversation.
 It’s a step in the right direction.
 Most importantly, be kind to yourself.
 Addiction is a physiological condition, not a moral failure.
 Each year, millions of people in the United States are diagnosed and successfully treated for AUD and SUD.
 The vast majority go on to live fulfilling and productive lives.
 This can be your story too!

 We are here to help.
 Just ask.